Spooghetti420/advent-of-code-2022/README.md

 new update for part ii.
 Tragically, this took such a long time that I can't say I'm proud of my standings for today...
 That said, the problem was a toilsome mental exercise as ever, for which I'm very grateful!

+### Day 8
+Things are definitely getting harder, but at least I can say I enjoyed today's puzzle a good bit.
+The trouble this time was my stubbornness is writing any good code, and I tried to write all of it in effectively one massive for-loop, with more nested for-loops... when I finally went and tried to refactor it, it worked!
+Who'da thunk?

+And so we come to today's description... it was about a bunch of trees in a forest, where each tree is represented by a digit (0-9) for its height.
+Then, we needed to find all trees which are visible from the outside of the forest, i.e. they were taller than the other trees around them in at least one direction.
+(This part got me, which is why I needed the rewrite.)
+Once that had been done, we needed to calculate the "scenic score" of a tree, which was the _product_ of all the numbers of trees in each direction around it that it is visible from.
+It's a little complicated, but the [page for today](https://adventofcode.com/2022/day/8#part2) describes it quite well...

+The problem was solved with just a few loops, really.
+I couldn't say it's awfully perfect, but it's honest work :P